Hitched RV and Space Rentals

 What is the RV Lifestyle?
 Well, there are two variations.
 One is more of a “weekend warrior” lifestyle, and the second is part-time or full time RV living.
 Both are nomadic, comfortable living with mobility and flexibility.

-Because of advances in data, software, communications, solar, power technology, and now a worldwide pandemic, everyone is looking at the RV lifestyle as a solution to modern problems.
-Many people now have the freedom to execute on that question; Why not?
+Because of advances in data, software, communications, solar, power technology, everyone is looking at the RV lifestyle as a solution to modern problems.
+Many people now have the freedom to execute on that question; why not?

 Working on the road

 We’ve been in the tech space all our lives, raising our kids on the Central Coast of California.
-We now spend about 6+ months of the year on the road.
+We moved our residence to Arizona in 2022 and spend 6 to 9 months of the year on the road.
 While traveling, we lease our home, and while at home we rent out our RV.
 It’s one way to keep assets working to support our lifestyle.

 Mission